 Yes!
-The PATH to Care Center serves students, faculty, and staff; anyone who has been impacted by a Berkeley affiliate; and anyone supporting someone in these groups.
+The PATH to Care Center serves students, faculty, and staff who have been impacted by sexual harassment, sexual assault, dating/relationship violence, or stalking.
+The PATH to Care Center also serves anyone who has been impacted by a Berkeley affiliate, as well as anyone supporting someone in these groups.

-Firstly, what happened to you is in no way your fault, and no matter the incident, you deserve support.
-The Survivor Support Page details all of the resources available on campus.
-The Survivor Support Handout also includes off campus resources.
-PATH to Care Center is ideal for a first point of contact, as a confidential advocate can inform you of other on and off campus resources as well as of reporting options if you are interested.
+What happened to you is not your fault, and you have a right to confidential support.
+The PATH to Care Center is ideal for a first point of contact, as a confidential advocate can inform you of other on and off campus resources as well as of reporting options if you are interested.
+To reach PATH to Care, call 510-642-1988 to make an appointment, or, for 24/7 urgent support, call the Care Line at 510-643-2005.
+The Survivor Support website details all of the resources available on campus; the Survivor Support Handout describes these as well as off-campus resources.

-The PATH to Care Center offers free services to anyone impacted by sexual violence or harassment and those supporting people impacted.
-If you are unsure of how to support someone in crisis, you can call the 24/7 CARE line at 510 643 2005.
-If you are supporting someone long term and want to be the best resource you can be, you can set up an appointment with a confidential advocate at 510 642 1988.
-Counseling and Psychological Services can also provide support.
+The PATH to Care Center offers free services to any member of the UC Berkeley community who is impacted by sexual violence or harassment, or to those supporting community members who are impacted.
+If you are unsure of how to support someone in crisis, you can call PATH to Care's 24/7 CARE line at 510 643-2005.
+If you are supporting someone long term and want to be the best resource you can be, you can set up an appointment with a confidential advocate at 510 642-1988.
+Counseling and Psychological Services and Social Services can also provide confidential support to students; Be Well at Work/Employee Assistance can provide confidential support to staff and faculty.

 The PATH to Care Center is in a confidential location, in order to protect the safety of people accessing support.
 It is centrally located on campus, and the specific location will be disclosed to those who first connect with an advocate over the phone.
-The best way to reach the PATH to Care Center is by calling 510-642-1988 to make an appointment, or 510-643-2005 for 24/7 urgent support.
+The best way to reach the PATH to Care Center is by calling 510-642-1988 to make an appointment, or 510-643-2005 for 24/7 urgent support through the Care Line.

-A confidential resource is an entity that does not have an obligation to report incidences of violence or misconduct to the university.
-However, more specifically, they are individuals who have received degrees and/or trainings that give them certain protections under the law.
-Therefore, confidential resources have a level of protection against supeonas and other legal actions beyond an individual, such as a student, who may not have reporting responsibilities.
-On UC Berkeley's campus, confidential resources include the PATH to Care Center, Social Services, Psychological and Counseling Services, Employee Asstistance Program, and Student and Staff Ombuds.
+A confidential resource is a person or office whose staff do not have an obligation to report incidences of violence or misconduct to the university.
+Such individuals generally have received degrees and/or undergone extensive training that gives them certain protections under the law, such as a level of protection against supeonas and other legal actions.
+On UC Berkeley's campus, confidential resources are: the PATH to Care Center, Social Services, Psychological and Counseling Services, Be Well at Work/Employee Assistance, the Staff Ombuds Office, and the Ombuds Office for Students and Postdoctoral Appointees.
+Per the UC Policy on SVSH, employees who are not confidential resources have reporting obligations (to OPHD), as Responsible Employees.

 Question about Responsible Employee Obligations